Lawsuits after life-changing Brain and Spinal Cord Injuries

 You need support when you or a family member has suffered serious injuries.
 If someone’s negligence caused the injuries, you deserve to be compensated.
 Our Brain and Spinal Cord Injury attorneys take on the negligent party’s insurance company and negotiate a settlement.
 If the offer is insufficient, we go to trial.

-For a free consultation about your options, contact the Blumenshine Law Group or call us at (312) 766-1000.
+For a free consultation about your options, Call or text the Blumenshine Law Group at (312)766-1000 or email us at email@example.com.
 We help people in Chicago and all of Illinois.